 Humankind has barely scratched the surface when it comes to understanding the wisdom and discretion with which God created the universe.
 God created all things with love.
 He orders the elements to work together in harmony to provide a livable climate for us.
 We need to understand God’s love, to understand rightly the universe which He created.

-“Everyone is dull-hearted, without knowledge; every metalsmith is put to shame by an image; for his molded image is falsehood, and there is no breath in them.”
-Jeremiah 10:14
+Jeremiah 10:14: “Everyone is dull-hearted, without knowledge.
+Every metalsmith is put to shame by an image.
+For his molded image is falsehood, and there is no breath in them.”

 They are dull-hearted because apart from God people only think in terms of profit and loss.
 God is love.
 His economy is based on love for one another.
 His love is at odds with the world’s selfish ambition.
-In Romans 1:22, Paul wrote, “Professing to be wise, they became fools.”
+In Romans 1:22, God speaks of those who profess themselves to be wise, yet are fools.

 God leaves no room for doubt.
 Idolatry is unequivocally wrong.
 Those who worship idols will perish.
 God is unlike them.
 God’s people are unlike them.
 Our inheritance comes from God.

-Jonah 2:8 says, “Those who regard worthless idols forsake their own mercy.”
+In Jonah 2:8, Jonah declared, “Those who regard worthless idols forsake their own mercy.”

-“The Portion of Jacob [God] is not like them, for He is the Maker of all things, and Israel is the tribe of His inheritance.
+Jeremiah 10:16: “The Portion of Jacob is not like them, for He is the Maker of all things, and Israel is the tribe of His inheritance.
 The Lord of hosts is His Name.”
-Jeremiah 10:16

-Zechariah 13:2 says, “It shall come to pass in that day, says the Lord of hosts, that I will destroy the names of idols out of the earth, and they shall be remembered no more: and I will take away the false prophets, and the unclean spirit out of the earth.”
+God promised to cleanse the land of idolatry in Zechariah 13:2: “It shall come to pass in that day, says the Lord of hosts, that I will destroy the names of idols out of the earth, and they shall be remembered no more: and I will take away the false prophets, and the unclean spirit out of the earth.”

-As for the time-being, Judah needed to prepare to be deported to Babylon.
+The people of Judah were about to be deported to Babylon.

 As Adam and Eve were evicted from the Garden of Eden after they sinned, so the people of Judah were evicted from the Promised Land and taken captive to Babylon.

-“Woe is me for my hurt!
+Jeremiah 10:19: “Woe is me for my hurt!
 My wound is severe.
-But I say, ‘Truly this is an infirmity, and I must bear it.”
-Jeremiah 10:19
+But I say, ‘Truly this is an infirmity, and I must bear it.’”

 God grieves the distance between Him and His children due to sin.

-“My tent is plundered, and all my cords are broken; my children have gone from me, and they are no more.
-There is no one to pitch my tent anymore or set up my curtains.”
-Jeremiah 10:20
+Jeremiah 10:20: “My tent is plundered, and all My cords are broken; My children have gone from Me, and they are no more.
+There is no one to pitch My tent anymore or set up My curtains.”

 Jacob’s tent, meaning his people, have been robbed.
 The cords that held them upright are severed.
 There is no one to help them reset at this point.

-“For the shepherds have become dull-hearted and have not sought the Lord; therefore, they shall not prosper, and all their flocks shall be scattered.”
-Jeremiah 10:21
+Jeremiah 10:21: “For the shepherds have become dull-hearted and have not sought the Lord.
+Therefore, they shall not prosper, and all their flocks shall be scattered.”

 Jesus contrasted the difference between one who shepherds for profit’s sake and one who prophets for the sheep’s sake.
 In John 10:11, Jesus said, “I am the good shepherd.
 The good shepherd gives His life for the sheep.”

-“Behold, the noise of the report has come, and a great commotion out of the north country, to make the cities of Judah desolate, a den of jackals.”
-Jeremiah 10:22
+Jeremiah 10:22: “Behold, the noise of the report has come, and a great commotion out of the north country, to make the cities of Judah desolate; a den of jackals.”

 Jerusalem rejected the voice of God.
 Jerusalem received the noise of an attacking army.

-“O Lord, I know the way of man is not in himself; it is not in man who walks to direct his own steps.”
-Jeremiah 10:23
+Jeremiah 10:23: “Oh Lord, I know the way of man is not in himself.
+It is not in man who walks to direct his own steps.”

-“O Lord, correct me, but with justice; not in Your anger, lest You bring me to nothing.”
-Jeremiah 10:24
+Jeremiah 10:24: “O Lord, correct me, but with justice, not in Your anger, lest You bring me to nothing.”

 In Psalms 6:1, King David prayed in a similar fashion, saying, “O Lord, do not rebuke me in Your anger, nor chasten me in Your wrath.”

-Isaiah 42:3 says, “A bruised reed He will not break, and a smoldering wick He will not snuff out.
-In faithfulness He will bring forth justice.”
+The words of Jeremiah 10:24 relate with the words of Jesus in Matthew 10:20: “A bruised reed He will not break, and a smoldering wick He will not snuff out, till He has brought justice through to victory.”

-“Pour out Your fury on the Gentiles, who do not know You, and on the families who do not call on Your Name; for they have eaten up Jacob, devoured him and consumed him, and made his dwelling place desolate.”
-Jeremiah 10:25
+Jeremiah 10:25: “Pour out Your fury on the Gentiles, who do not know You, and on the families who do not call on Your Name.
+For they have eaten up Jacob, devoured him and consumed him and made his dwelling place desolate.”

 Jeremiah prayed that the full tide of God’s wrath would be on the nations who were attacking his nation.
 They neither respected God nor God’s ways.
 They were exceedingly cruel.

-The Lord Jesus Christ revealed to us in the Book of Revelation two kingdoms, two cities, and two women.
+In the Book of Revelation, the Lord Jesus Christ revealed to us two kingdoms, two cities, and two women.
 There is the Kingdom of Christ and the Kingdom of the Beast [the antichrist].
 There is Heavenly Jerusalem and Babylon.
 There is the Bride of the Lamb and the Harlot Babylon.

 The Lord wants all people to be saved and indeed, there will be people from every tribe and language worshipping before His throne, but He requires from each of us an invitation followed by an abidance in Him.

-Abiding in Christ involves an ongoing personal relationship with Him via prayer, Bible reading and obedience to follow His Spirit’s leading.
+Abiding in Christ involves an ongoing personal relationship with Him via prayer, Bible meditation and obedience to follow His Spirit’s leading.

-Revelation 22:17 says, “The Spirit and the bride say, ‘Come!’
-And let the one who hears say, ‘Come!’
-Let him who thirsts come.
-Whoever desires let him take the water of life freely.”
+In Revelation 22:17, “The Spirit and the bride say, ‘Come!’
+And let him who hears say, ‘Come!’
+And let him who thirsts come.
+Whoever desires, let him take the water of life freely.”

 [3] Jamieson Fausset Brown Commentary